-Where one spouse is to be making support payments to the other upon divorce or separation, the payments are deductible by the payor and taxable to the payee if they qualify under the tax rules for “alimony.”
+Where one spouse is to be making support payments to the other upon separation or divorce in Florida, the payments are deductible by the payor and taxable to the payee if they qualify under the tax rules for “alimony.”
 To qualify, the payments must (i) be required under the divorce decree or separation agreement (i.e., voluntary or “extra” payments won’t qualify), (ii) be in cash only (not goods or services), and (iii) be required to end at the death of the recipient spouse.
 Also, (iv) the parties must be living in separate households.
 The parties can elect to have payments that qualify be treated as not qualifying (but not vice versa).

 Support payments for children (“child support“) aren’t deductible by the paying spouse (or taxable to the recipient).
 These include payments specifically designated as child support as well as payments which otherwise might look like alimony but are linked to an event or date related to a child.